Top 10 Bad Women

 She was a beautiful Philistine woman, and a successful courtesan.
 The strongman Samson loved her, though what he meant by ‘love’ is uncertain – he once described making love with his wife as ‘ploughing with my heifer…’.

-Despite an appalling record of violence, or perhaps because of it, he was a hero to the beleaguered Hebrew settlers who were trying to find a place for themselves in land already occupied by Canaanites and Philistines.
+Despite an appalling record of violence, Samson was a hero to the Hebrew settlers who were trying to find a place for themselves in a land already occupied by Canaanites and Philistines.

+Why was Samson so strong?
+Was there a trick to it?
 Samson was enormously strong, and people believed this must be because of some magic secret.
 Some Philistine leaders approached Delilah and offered her an immense sum of money if she found out the secret of Samson’s strength, which of course they wanted to destroy.

 Three times she asked him, and three times he gave a false answer.
 Eventually he told her that his strength resided in his hair which, since it had never been cut, was far more plentiful that any other man’s.

+Why did Delilah betray Samson?
 Since he was probably only a customer to Delilah, and since the money she would get for the secret would be enough to release her from her life of prostitution, she gave his secret away.
 She called the Philistines, and while Samson slept she allowed them to cut off his luxuriant hair.

+What happened to Samson?
+And Delilah?
 Delilah may have expected a quick death for him, rather than the protracted torture that followed his capture.
 His eyes were gouged from their sockets and he was thrown into prison.

 The young princess started off with certain natural advantages:

-she was the daughter of Herodias, a clever and beautiful woman, and
+- she was the daughter of Herodias, a clever and beautiful woman, and

 The best they could do was to clap John into prison and leave him there, which they did.
 Unfortunately this did not solve the problem and the royal family, particularly Herodias who faced being divorced if John kept on ranting, looked for another solution.